nievergeltlab/tractor_haul/README.md

    You'll also need to install whatever compiling libraries are necessary to install xgmix by yourself

-#### If you do not have HRC
+#### If you do not have HRC reference panel
-   Specify your own reference panel in the phasing script
+   Specify your own reference panel in the phasing script.
+1000G phase 3 is a good bet.

-#### Phase correction:
+#### XGmix Phase correction:
    Correcting phase dramatically increases computation time.
+Time scales up dramatically with the number of reference populations.
    If you plan to phase, set the option to phase in the job script (i.e. in the job script, where XGmix.py is called, set the <phase> option to TRUE
    And adjust the amount of time alloted to complete this task (i.e. adjust the --time option to several hours)
-   Time scales up dramatically with the number of reference populations

 #### Reference panel building:
    In the XGmix-master folder, there is a config.py file used to adjust parameter settings for XGmix.
 Take a look at this, consult the XGmix github for details.